Create an instant background from a photo

 This lightens the image so that text shows up easily.

 If you find that the photo is too light, use the Brightness and Contrast controls on the Picture toolbar for more control.
-(In PowerPoint 2007, the Brightness and Contrast controls are in the Adjust group.)
+(In PowerPoint 2007 and 2010, the Brightness and Contrast controls are in the Adjust group.)
 Here you see a before and after example.
 I did reduce the brightness just a little.

 before using the brightness and contrast controls